Thank you for your interest in the Joint PhD in Educational Studies Program.

 The online application process for the Joint PhD in Educational Studies Program is supported by Lakehead University.
 In your application, you will be asked which University, Lakehead, Windsor or Brock you would like to apply to.
 Your application will have the Lakehead University logo and contact information on it regardless of which university you apply to.

-All applications to the Joint PhD Program will automatically be forwarded to the Office of the Secretariat of the Joint PhD Program for assessment.
+All applications to the Joint PhD Program will automatically be forwarded to the Office of the Joint PhD Secretariat for assessment.
 Please review all information below carefully prior to proceeding with your application.

 PLEASE NOTE: You must use Mozilla Firefox or Google Chrome browsers to access the online application.